 Excelsior Capital overview

-Excelsior Capital Limited designs and distributes electrical components and cables for resource and infrastructure applications in Australia.
-It offers power and communication cables/assemblies and computer cabling, along with plugs and high voltage couplers.
-The company also manages investment portfolio.
-It sells its products to the mining, construction, petrochemical, and IT industries.
-The company also exports its products to Indonesia, Papua New Guinea, the United States, and China.
+Excelsior Capital Limited manufactures and distributes electrical cables, connectors, and related components in Australia.
+The company operates in two segments, Electronics and Investment Portfolio.
+It offers electrical cables under the XLPE, Hartland, and Aflex brands.
+The company also provides cords and cable assemblies for use in medical, technology, lighting and entertainment, and original manufacture equipment markets; and underground couplers and receptacle products for mining and construction industries.
+In addition, it manages investment portfolio.
+The company provides electrical solutions to the industrial, mining, infrastructure, commercial, petrochemical, and information technology industries.
+It also exports its products to Indonesia, Mongolia, Papua New Guinea, and China.
 The company was formerly known as CMI Limited and changed its name to Excelsior Capital Limited in November 2018.
-The company was founded in 1991 and is headquartered in Sydney, Australia.
+Excelsior Capital Limited was incorporated in 1990 and is headquartered in Sydney, Australia.

 Frequently asked questions

 More guides on Finder

 Back to school laptops: Buying guide

 What are the things to watch out for when buying your child's first laptop?